-Their first record, The Last Generation of Love (2015), was funded by the Toronto Arts Council, and regarded as “a future cult-classic debut” by The Toronto Star; as “undoubtedly one of the best Canadian albums of the year” by Grayowl Point; and as “one of the best albums to come out of Toronto in 2015” by Toronto Music Reviews.
+Their first record, The Last Generation of Love (2015), was funded by the Toronto Arts Council, and regarded as “a future cult-classic debut” by The Toronto Star, as “undoubtedly one of the best Canadian albums of the year” by Grayowl Point, and as “one of the best albums to come out of Toronto in 2015” by Toronto Music Reviews.

 In 2018, The Holy Gasp released The Love Songs of Oedipus Rex, a 27-person concept album about a troubled marriage further burdened by the death of the husband’s father.
 The album reached #1 on the Earshot Campus Radio Charts in Windsor and Detroit, and was the subject of a CBC Short Doc by director Luke Sargent on the process of turning trauma into art.
 The album was described by Sacred Exile as “an immediately captivating mix of genres, anchored by a powerful vocal performance… ultimately unlike anything you have heard before.”
 And to quote Domionated: “From the most painful and precarious of predicaments, The Love Songs of Oedipus Rex rises as a creative masterpiece.”
 The album premiered live in concert at 918 Bathurst in Toronto on October 27 2018, and was funded by the Toronto Arts Council, The Ontario Arts Council, The Canada Council for the Arts, FACTOR, and The SOCAN Foundation.

-“Mmm Urkh But tells a story both familiar and original in style and content—Beckett-esque and biblical, ironic, absurd, yet genuine and poignant.
+The 2020 pandemic proved a fruitful year for The Holy Gasp, first with the release of Mmm Urkh But, co-composed with Robert W. Stevenson.
+This 16-minute piece marked a new foray for The Holy Gasp into music-accompanied storytelling.
+Composed for bass clarinet and percussion, Mmm Urkh But is the story of a man and woman who attempt to mend their troubled relationship by committing to a life together in which three words alone are permitted to be uttered.
+Mmm Urkh But premiered via live stream in co-presentation with URGNT Music and Macleans Magazine.
+In the words of Governor General Award-winning poet, Jacob Scheier: “Mmm Urkh But tells a story both familiar and original in style and content—Beckett-esque and biblical, ironic, absurd, yet genuine and poignant.
 One might think there is nothing left to say on the subject of communication in romance, or perhaps the impossibility of it, yet Hackman tackles the topic in a fresh and, at times, surprisingly delightful way.”